simon-void/blog_void2unit/content/post/safe-null-safety.md

 - in the case of an "unexpected null" there was a failure to block the null from entering deeper into the codebase by declaring that variable/property non-null.
 - in the case of an "expected null" it should be clear how to handle it.
 There should be a fallback value/behaviour available to handle this case.

-The aim of hermetic null-safety is to get rid of unexpected nulls as early as possible.
+The aim of null-safety is to get rid of unexpected nulls as early as possible.
 You should only ever find null-assertion statements of whatever kind in the validation layer of data at the border to null-unaware datasource (or in tests).